rotemlv/CapstoneProject/README.md

 GI tract segmentation, setting a new benchmark in the field.
 The ultimate objective is to contribute to the advancement of radiation therapy planning, leading to more effective treatments and improved patient outcomes.

+#Additional info:
+Implementation ahead, components to be built (in folder "Stage2"):
+- [] BiFusion block
+- [X] TUP block
+- [] Coarse-to-fine attention block (according to the 3D-TransUNet specs)
+- [] Multi-scale skip connections: either Seminar TransAttUnet strategy or imo MultiTrans can also be good)
+- [] Data augmentation techniques
+- [] Multi-level loss (as part of the training process
+- [] Test hyperparameters
+- [] Review results
+- [] GUI wrapper